 During a quick break in the winter weather, students from Hidden River Middle School (HRMS) left their marks on the school expansion construction project in progress.
 Students rushed out before lunch to sign their names and draw pictures on a large beam that will become a permanent fixture in the framework of the new building.

 In 2015, Monroe voters approved a Capital Projects Bond totaling $110,970,000.
-In addition, Monroe School District will receive an anticipated $20.5 million in State Construction Assistance Program funding and $640,000 in Mitigation Impact Fees, which in all will fund roughly $132 million in capital construction and improvements.
+In addition, Monroe School District received an anticipated $20.5 million in State Construction Assistance Program funding and $640,000 in Mitigation Impact Fees, which in all funded roughly $132 million in capital construction and improvements.

 Monroe High School